allyhoward/micb475/agendas/agenda_week12.md

 ## Agenda

 * Alpha and Beta Diversity Plots - technically complete but alpha significance tests are slightly concerning...
-  **trying it with different metrics?
+  *  trying it with different metrics?
+But then the t test code doesn't run???